Have you ever wondered what the difference between a close-up and a wide shot is? What about a panning shot or an over-the-shoulder shot?

 For example, a wide-angle lens can capture a lot more than a telephoto lens would be able to.
-This is because it has an angle of view that is wider and captures more information from the scene in front of it.
+This is because it has a wider angle of view and therefore captures more information from the site in front of it.

-There are many types of shots that we see on TV and in movies every day but there’s one thing they all have in common: they’ve been filmed with some type of camera shot!
+There are many types of shots that we see on TV and films every day, but there’s one thing they all have in common: they’ve all been filmed with some type of camera shot!

-When watching a movie or TV show, how do you notice the camera shots?
+When watching a film or TV show, how do you notice the camera shots?
 You might be able to tell if it’s a close-up shot, medium shot, or wide-angle.

 The type of shot determines what we are seeing in the frame and can help us understand what is happening in that scene.

-If there is an establishing shot (wide angle), we get a sense of where the location is and who else may be involved with this storyline.
+If there is an establishing shot (wide angle), we get a sense of where the location is and who else may be involved in the storyline.

-Close-ups let us know more about one character while an extreme closeup lets the audience know they are emotional over something specific.
+Close-ups give us more information about one character, while an extreme close-up lets the audience know if the characters are emotional over something specific.

-A camera angle is an important element in film and video.
-It can change the mood of a scene, provide information to the viewer about what is happening, or reveal emotions that are hard to see from other angles.
+A camera angle is an important element in film and video as it can change the mood of a scene, provide viewers with information on what is happening, or reveal emotions that are hard to see from other angles.

 Film has an amazing way of bringing a story to life.
-It’s not just the actors and actresses that make the movie, but also the camera shots.
+It’s not just the actors that make the movie, but also the camera shots.

 Different angles can make viewers feel emotions like happiness, sadness, anger, or fear.